Benwellonedge28/ULABI/docs/ULABI-DESIGN.md

 # 1. Executive Summary

-ULABI is an open, language-neutral interoperability standard intended to allow independently developed programming languages, compilers, runtimes, libraries, applications, operating systems, devices, and distributed systems to communicate through stable, secure, versioned interfaces.
+ULABI is an open, language-neutral interoperability standard designed to allow independently developed programming languages, compilers, runtimes, libraries, applications, operating systems, devices, accelerators, and distributed systems to communicate through stable, secure, versioned interfaces.

-ULABI is designed to become a universal interoperability layer.
+ULABI is intended to become a universal interoperability layer.

-Its purpose is not to replace programming languages.
+ULABI does not replace programming languages.

+ULABI does not define a universal programming language.

-Its purpose is not to force all languages to use the same runtime.
+ULABI does not require all languages to share one runtime.

-Its purpose is not to make every language behave identically.
+ULABI does not require all systems to use one operating system, processor architecture, memory-management model, compiler, or vendor.

 Instead:

-> ULABI standardizes the boundary between systems while allowing the systems themselves to remain independent.
+> ULABI standardizes the boundary between independently developed systems while preserving their internal independence.

 A component implemented in one programming language should be able to communicate with a component implemented in another language without requiring both systems to share: